belangeo/pyo/README.md

 This project is developed by Olivier Bélanger on his free time to provide a fully integrated Python dsp module for sound exploration and music composition.
-If you feel this project is useful to you and want to support it and it's future development please consider donating money.
+If you feel this project is useful to you and want to support it and its future development please consider donating money.
 I only ask for a small donation, but of course I appreciate any amount.